THE FACTOR-BASED INVESTING

 Introducing: Factor-Based Investing;

-An investing system backed by the gold standard of academic research and top money managers.
-It draws from the experiences of pro investors from the world's richest man Warren Buffett to commodities speculator Richard Dennis, who turned his $1,600 to $200 million in a decade.
+An investing system backed by the peer-reviewed, gold standard of academic research and top money managers.
+It draws from the experiences of professional investors from the world's richest man Warren Buffett to commodities speculator Richard Dennis, who turned $1,600 into $200 million within a decade.